-The Employer and the Association agree to cooperate in the promotion of safe working conditions, the prevention of accidents, the prevention of workplace injuries and the promotion of safe workplace practices.
-The Employer and the Association agree to adhere to the provisions of the Workers' Compensation Act and related regulations.
+The Employer and the Facilities Bargaining Association agree to cooperate in the promotion of safe working conditions, the prevention of accidents, the prevention of workplace injuries and the promotion of safe workplace practices.
+The Employer and the Facilities Bargaining Association agree to adhere to the provisions of the Workers Compensation Act and related regulations.
 The Employer will ensure that the Occupational Health and Safety Regulation is readily available at each worksite for reference by all workers and will ensure that workers are aware of the onsite location where the Regulation is available for viewing.

-37.01 Occupational Health and Safety Committee
+37.01 Joint Occupational Health and Safety Committee

+(1) JOHSC

-(a) The parties agree that a Joint Occupational Health and Safety Committee will be established.
-The Committee shall govern itself in accordance with the provisions of the Occupational Health and Safety Regulation made pursuant to the Workers' Compensation Act.
-The Committee shall be as between the Employer and the Union, with equal representation, and with each party appointing its own representatives.
+The parties agree that Joint Occupational Health and Safety Committees (JOHSC) will be established.
+The JOHSCs shall govern themselves in accordance with the provisions of the Workers Compensation Act and the Occupational Health and Safety Regulation.
+The JOHSC must consist of worker and employer representatives and at least half the members must be worker representatives.